Markets

 0.0 pp

-The Netherlands is a country with 18.0 million inhabitants in 2024 and was the 18th largest economy in the world.
+The Netherlands had a population of 18.0 million in 2024 and was the 18th largest economy in the world, and the 7th largest in Europe.

 Perspectives

-According to the European Commission, the Dutch economy grew by 0.1% in 2023, due to the unfavorable international climate: conflict in Ukraine, war in the Middle East, rising costs of energy and other raw materials and intermediate goods.
-For 2024, growth is expected to be slightly higher (+0.6%) and for 2025 it will increase more significantly: +1.6%.
+According to the European Commission, the Dutch economy grew by 1.1% in 2024, due to unfavorable global conditions: the conflict in Ukraine, the war in the Middle East, and rising costs for energy, raw materials, and intermediate goods.
+Growth is projected to be slightly higher in 2025 (+1.4%), and in 2026 it will see a marginally lower increase: +1.2%.

-According to GlobalData, between 2025 and 2028, international departures of tourists from the Netherlands abroad are expected to grow at a CAGR of 4.7%, reaching 44.5 million departures in 2028.
-Spending by tourists from the Netherlands abroad is expected to increase at a CAGR of 9.3% over the same period.
+According to GlobalData, between 2025 and 2028, international departures by tourists from the Netherlands are expected to grow at a CAGR of 4.7%, reaching 44.5 million departures in 2028.
+Spending by tourists from this country abroad is expected to increase at a CAGR of 9.3% over the same period.

-According to Forwardkeys, flight forecasts in terms of passengers from the Dutch market to Portugal for the period from May to October 2025 point to growth of 12.4% compared to the previous year.
+According to Forwardkeys, flight forecasts for passengers originating in the Dutch market to Portugal for the period from November 2025 to April 2026 point to a 5.4% decrease compared to the same period the previous year.